It’s probably the most notable one-on-one battle to have ever taken place. So notable, in fact, that it’s worked its way into our language.

 This apathy to their competitors also feeds into their views on customers.

 Facebook wasn’t always an open platform.
-It started life as a social network for Harvard students, then it expanded to Stanford, Colombia and Yale, then they continued into all Ivy League schools, before reaching almost all the universities in United States and Canada.
+It started life as a social network for Harvard students, before expanding to Stanford, Colombia and Yale, then they continued into all Ivy League schools, before reaching almost all the universities in the United States and Canada.

 This was a sector of the market that were young, would dictate the future of social media and clearly preferred Facebook’s platform to the giant of the day, MySpace.